KolmogorovLab/Wakhan/README.md

 Wakhan can also be used in case phasing is not good in input tumor or analysis is being performed without considering phasing:

-* `--without-phasing` enable it if CNA analysis is being performed without phasing in conjunction with `--phaseblock-flipping-disable` and `--histogram-coverage` with all other required parameters as mentioned in example command
+* `--without-phasing` Enable it if CNA analysis is being performed without phasing in conjunction with `--phaseblock-flipping-disable` and `--histogram-coverage` with all other required parameters as mentioned in example command

 A sample command-line for running unphased mode (Mouse WGS data) could be:
 ```